Kevin Patrick Mulder

 December 2019

 This paper led by Christophe Dufresnes and Glib Mazepa at the University of Laussane investigates the evolutionary history of Bufotes toads across its range using ddRAD sequencing and mitochodrial hapotypes exploring many of the fascinating aspects of this study system such as allopolyploidization and high mito-nuclear discordance.
-It also describes to new species B. cypriensis and B. perrini.
+It also describes two new species B. cypriensis and B. perrini.

 Read more